Midway Arcade Treasures 3

-Midway Arcade Treasures 3 is the third and final compilation of classic arcade games published by Midway Games for the GameCube, PlayStation 2, and Xbox.
-This compilation includes 8 racing games that were not in the 2003 and 2004 releases Midway Arcade Treasures and Midway Arcade Treasures 2.
-Like the first and second installments, however, the Xbox version is not compatible with the Xbox 360.
+Midway Arcade Treasures 3 is the third and final compilation of classic arcade games published by Midway for the GameCube, PlayStation 2, and Xbox.
+This compilation includes eight racing games that were not in the 2003 and 2004 releases Midway Arcade Treasures and Midway Arcade Treasures 2.
+Like the first and second installments, however, the Xbox version is not backwards compatible on the Xbox 360.
 Unlike the other installments in the Midway Arcade Treasures series, it is rated E for Everyone by the ESRB.
 It also differs from the other installments by focusing on one specific genre (3D racing games), while the first two featured games from a wide variety of genres.
+The Xbox version has the exclusive ability to upload scores to an online scoreboard to Xbox Live.
+In line with other online-enabled games on the Xbox, online support was available to players until April 15, 2010.
+Midway Arcade Treasures 3 is now supported online again on the replacement Xbox Live servers called Insignia.

 Games

 The games included in Midway Arcade Treasures 3 are: